 No More Deaths: Solidarity Rally for Garvin Yapp in Lead Up to Criminal Prosecution Against Employer

-Migrant advocacy group demands changes to workplace laws in advance of pretrial criminal prosecution that will take place on July 25, 2024
+Migrant advocacy groups demand changes to workplace laws in advance of pre-trial of criminal prosecution that will take place on July 25, 2024

-TORONTO, July 19, 2024 (GLOBE NEWSWIRE) -- Justice for Migrant Workers, Injured Workers Action for Justice and the Migrant Farmworker Legal Clinic are organizing a solidarity rally to demand justice for Garvin Yapp, who was killed in a workplace accident on August 14, 2022.
-The rally is taking place in advance of a scheduled pre-trial by the province of Ontario who has initiated a criminal prosecution against Yapp’s employer.
-The pre-trial will take place on July 25, 2024.
-The action is being organized to demand strengthened legal protections for all agricultural workers in the province of Ontario.

 What: Solidarity Rally to Demand Justice for Garvin Yapp